vacu9708/Study-records/Operating system/Deadlock/README.md

 2. **Hold and wait**: Require processes to acquire all necessary resources before execution, eliminating the possibility of holding a resource while waiting for others.
 3. **No preemption**: Allows resources to be forcibly taken away from processes.
 4. **Circular wait**: Assign a unique numerical identifier to each resource and require processes to request resources in ascending order of these identifiers.
+#### Example of circular wait solution:
+Let's say resource 2 has a higher priority.
+1. Process 1, holding resource 1, realizes it needs resource 2 to proceed.
+2. Since resource 2 has a higher identifier than resource 1, Process 1 decides to release resource 1.
+3. Process 2, holding resource 2, can now acquire resource 1
+4. Process 2 completes its task and releases both resource 1 and resource 2.
+5. Process 1 can now acquire resource 2 and continue its execution.

 ## Banker's algorithm
 Banker's algorithm ensures that resource requests will not lead to deadlock by checking whether the system will be in a safe state before granting resource allocation.<br>